-- 10.124.
+10.142.
 Parts of the Vauxhall, Albert Embankment and Waterloo are opportunity areas considered by the Mayor to offer potential locations for tall buildings.
 The Lambeth and Brixton tall buildings studies have looked at Waterloo, Vauxhall and Brixton in detail.
-Place and site specific policies are provided in the Places and Neighbourhoods policies and relevant site allocations in Section 11. - 10.125.
+Place and site specific policies are provided in the Places and Neighbourhoods policies and relevant site allocations in Section 11.

+- 10.143.
 The Mayor's Vauxhall Nine Elms and Battersea OAPF and Waterloo OAPF provide detailed guidance on tall buildings within these areas.
 Lambeth has prepared supplementary planning documents for Waterloo, Vauxhall and Brixton, which are identified as offering potential for tall building.
-Annex 11 provides maps of these areas indicating places sensitive to and inappropriate for tall buildings. - 10.126.
+Annex 11 provides maps of these areas indicating places sensitive to and inappropriate for tall buildings. - 10.144.
+Tall and large buildings are those that are substantially taller than their surroundings, cause a significant change to the skyline or are larger than the threshold sizes set for the referral of planning applications to the Mayor.
+Tall or large buildings are not considered appropriate around the borough's commons and historic parks and gardens as much of their character is derived from the relatively low-rise development in their locality. - 10.145.
+Development which results in unacceptable canyon-like environments, with residential towers or large blocks in uncomfortably close proximity, will not be supported on design and amenity grounds. - 10.146.
+All proposals for tall or large buildings should be accompanied by a detailed urban design assessment including accurate information on the townscape impact of the proposal on its immediate locality, on local and strategic views and on any affected heritage assets.
+Important views from within adjoining boroughs should also be included in any assessment.
+CABE/English Heritage 'Guidance on Tall Buildings' (2007) should also be used to inform the development and assessment of tall and large building proposals. - 10.147.
 Tall buildings are those that are substantially taller than their surroundings, cause a significant change to the skyline or are larger than the threshold sizes set for the referral of planning applications to the Mayor.
-Tall or large buildings are not considered appropriate around the borough's commons and historic parks and gardens as much of their character is derived from the relatively low-rise development in their locality. - 10.127.
-Development which results in unacceptable canyon-like environments, with residential towers or large blocks in uncomfortably close proximity, will not be supported on design and amenity grounds. - 10.128.
-All proposals for tall or large buildings should be accompanied by a detailed urban design assessment including accurate information on the townscape impact assessment.
-This should include a map showing the Zone of Theoretical Visibility (ZTV) of the proposal, verified digital modelling showing the impact on its immediate locality, on local and strategic views; and on any affected heritage assets.
-Any digital models submitted for assessment should be in a VUCity compatible format.
-Important views from within adjoining boroughs should also be included in any assessment.
-CABE/English Heritage 'Guidance on Tall Buildings' (2007) should also be
+In accordance with London Plan policy D9A and to inform the application of this policy the following definitions of building heights are defined for Lambeth: